 What herb would you choose in case you had a cut, a rash, acne, or even a stomachache?
 If you know about Helichrysum oil, then you know that all of those problems, and many more, respond to it.

 Those few maladies are just a peek into the versatility of this herb.
-It is one of the most important herbal medicines to keep handy for treating a host of ills.
+It is one of the most important herbal medicines to keep handy for treating a host of illnesses.

 What Is Helichrysum Oil?